 First off, sorry in advance for the long post.
 There’s a lot of wheels turning here.
 But thanks for being here, and being interested in this topic.
 Here we go.

-The implications of F and B words are huge.
-And no, I don’t mean your typical cuss words like fu$% and bit$%.
+The implications of “Fake” and “Bought” words are huge.
 I mean fraud, fake, funded, and bought.